jmoalves/vagrant-devMachine/README.md

 ### Public network
 I choose the public network because the testing process is easier.
 Otherwise, the dev machine would have to forward some ports for the running applications.

-However, keep in mind that vagrant machines are unsecure by nature.
+However, keep in mind that vagrant machines are **unsecure by nature**.
 Don't expose them to the real world.
 Make them public but inside your protected network.